-We also believe that “one size” does not “fit all” and that academies should reflect the communities that they serve and the needs of their children.
-A ‘thinking academy’ is one that not only analyses data but looks carefully at how a “best fit” approach would work in their school and their classrooms for their children to develop thought, knowledge, skill and independence.
+We believe that “one size” does not “fit all” and that academies should reflect the communities that they serve and the needs of their children and staff.

 Be confident: Belief and confidence in our academies to excel